LvnLx/Tempus/README.md

 With the realization that high level interfaces such as [Audio Queue Services](https://developer.apple.com/documentation/audiotoolbox/audio-queue-services) wouldn't be sufficient for the intricate and precise audio/timing controls needed for a metronome, I began looking for better options.
 After doing quite a bit of research it appeared that a buffered interface such as the Audio Unit components of the [Audio Toolbox](https://developer.apple.com/documentation/audiotoolbox) would be the right option.
 The Android equivalent is [Oboe](https://github.com/google/oboe), and was used for the C++ implementation of the app (see the [Limitations](#limitations) section for details)

-At a high level, a buffered audio interface works by periodically asking the program to load audio data into a buffer of audio data, which the interface provides: "Give me `512` samples of audio data into this buffer, please".
-This appears to be very simple on the surface, and it is!
+At a high level, a buffered audio interface works by periodically asking the program to load audio data into a buffer of audio data, which the interface provides: "Give me `512` samples of audio data into this buffer, please". the appears to be very simple on the surface, and it is!
 The caveat is that as soon as the interface asks for data, the data **must** be provided.
 Any "blocking" operations such as allocating new memory, making external calls, or waiting for other functions to complete, should be avoided, as the audio buffer may otherwise be starved of data

 Usage of a buffered audio interface like this doesn't inherintly help us solve the problem of audio artifacts, however it gives us sample level control of audio that is being played back.
 This guarantees sample accurate timing (crucial for a metronome), and removes any abstractions that hide potential latency to changes in metronome content we might want to make: